RiccardoMearini/UrmaDealGenie/README.md

     - Red dots/line (Error) count should be 0

 ## Install Videos
+These videos are a quick first pass.
+I'll see if I can slow them down or split them out into separate bits that relate directly to the steps above.
+### Installing Urma Deal Genie in AWS
 ![Deploy Urma Deal Genie in AWS](docs/DeployLambda.gif)

 ### Extra step - I missed this in the original capture!